 Best Japanese: Hitachino Nest White Ale

 After establishing themselves as sake producers in 1823, Kiuchi Brewery has been brewing beer as a family across eight generations, with this witbier at the forefront.
-Its creators call the light-bodied, Belgian-style white ale “soft and flavorful,” and they’re accurate.
+Its creators call the light-bodied, Belgian-style white ale “soft and flavorful,” and they’re not wrong.
 Flavored with coriander, orange peel and nutmeg, it’s explosively fragrant and carbonated with a pleasantly dry finish.

 Related: The Best Beer Glasses

 Best Mexican: Tecate Original

-Using the brand's long-trusted formula, Tecate Original has a reasonable 141 calories, 4.5% ABV and a classic flavor profile that distinguishes it in blind taste tests.
+Using the brand's long-trusted formula, Tecate Original has a reasonable 141 calories, 4.5% ABV, and a classic flavor profile that distinguishes it in blind taste tests.
 You’ll be hard-pressed to find something this accessible and full-flavored yet light-bodied.
 "The palate-cleansing effervescence and hint of sweet corn in Tecate makes it perfect not only for summer, but for anything fresh off the grill," says Anthony St. Clair, an author and long-time beer critic.

 Best Wheat: Allagash White

 Allagash’s brewers call this witbier their "interpretation of a traditional Belgian wheat beer," spiced with flavors of coriander and curaçao orange peel.
 Experts celebrate its mouthfeel and interplay of sweetness and bitterness.
 "One of my all-time favorites," says Merideth Canham-Nelson, an author and experienced beer traveler.
 "It has a refreshing balance of citrus and spiciness, [and it's] easy drinking with a lower ABV."

 Related: The Best Beer Fridges

 Related: The Best Nonalcoholic Beers

 Best Hefeweizen: Primator Hefeweizen

 At a smooth 4.8% ABV, Primator Hefeweizen is Bavarian in style (even though it's brewed in the nearby Czech Republic).
 It's also unfiltered, and built around malted wheat, malted barley, Saaz hops, proprietary yeast and pure mountain water.
-Its lively aromas of clove, fruit and yeast are striking, and its flavors of banana, orange and mango expand on that complexity.
+Its lively aromas of clove, fruit, and yeast are striking, and its flavors of banana, orange, and mango expand on that complexity.
 One of the best hefeweizens in the market, it was even voted "World's Best Beer" at the World Beer Awards in 2013.
 "This is a really solid Czech brewery nailing the style," says Kris Calef, owner of MonthlyClubs.com.